mypetyak/docker-opencv/README.md

 docker-opencv
 =============
-This docker container contains OpenCV 2.4.11.
+This docker image contains OpenCV 2.4.11.

 To get started, pull the image from the dockerhub: